Xinhao-Deng/Website-Fingerprinting-Library/README.md

 WFlib is a Pytorch-based open-source library for website fingerprinting attacks, intended for research purposes only.

+Website fingerprinting is a type of network attack in which an adversary attempts to deduce which website a user is visiting based on encrypted traffic patterns, even without directly seeing the content of the traffic.

 We provide a neat code base to evaluate 11 advanced DL-based WF attacks on multiple datasets.
 This library is derived from our ACM CCS 2024 paper.
 If you find this repo useful, please cite our paper.

 ```bibtex